Kathryn J. Brasier, Ph.D.

 Outreach/Extension Interests

-My Extension programs follow from my research, and emphasize ways of collectively organizing and making decisions related to agricultural, natural resource and environmental issues.
+Most of my work is applied and follows from my research, emphasizing strategies for collectively organizing and making decisions related to agricultural, natural resource and environmental issues.
 These programs include:

 - Community Impacts of Marcellus Shale